unspentapp/.github/profile/README.md

 We're always looking for cool cats who want to help make budgeting less of a drag.
 If you're into mobile dev, web wizardry, or just have a knack for making numbers fun, give us a shout!

-Remember: Every penny saved is a penny you can spend on something much more exciting later! 💰✨
+Remember: Every penny saved is a penny you can invest! 💰✨

 ---